The 20 Best Movement Disorders Doctors in Taiwan

 Taitung, TNQ, TW

-Tsu-kung Lin practices in Taitung, Taiwan.
+Tsu-kung Lin practices practicing medicine in Taitung, Taiwan.
 Lin is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-Their top areas of expertise are Parkinson's Disease, Movement Disorders, Status Epilepticus, and Spinocerebellar Ataxia Type 13.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Parkinson's Disease, Movement Disorders, MELAS Syndrome, and Spinocerebellar Ataxia Type 13.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.